 Incorrectly completed or illegible documents may result in your consignment being rejected

-Please note: ABC Limited/ABC Blackpool does not transport dangerous goods by aircraft.
+Please note: Archive Business Centre Limited does not transport dangerous goods by aircraft.

 Examples of Fully Regulated ADR Goods Package Labels